All Episodes

 In the meantime, we've got lots to talk about.

-Uh President Trump just left the uh Treasury Department.
+President Trump just left the Treasury Department.

 He went over there to sign some executive orders.

-The big thing now is beginning this uh tax reform, not just lower taxes, but trying to streamline the whole process.
+The big thing now is beginning this tax reform, not just lower taxes, but trying to streamline the whole process.

-You probably just did your taxes.
+Hey, you probably just did your taxes.

 Can you figure it out?

-You know, a lot of people, I mean, unless you got the simplest, simplest thing in the world, you know, just a little uh one income and then and uh no deductions, no uh investments, no maybe you could do your own tax form, but other than otherwise, it's impossible uh for anybody to really do their own taxes.
+You know, a lot of people, I mean, unless you got the simplest, simplest thing in the world, you know, just a little one income and no deductions, no investments.

 So that's the beginning of a push for tax reform.